simgrid/simgrid/docs/source/tuto_s4u.rst

 |api_s4u_Mailbox|_ for more details.

-Lab 2: Using the whole platform
+Lab 2: Using the Whole Platform
 -------------------------------

 It is now easier to add a new worker, but you still has to do it